linode/docs/products/tools/cloud-manager/guides/_index.md

 - [Domains](/docs/products/tools/cloud-manager/guides/cloud-domains): The DNS Manager allows you to control and manage your domains.

-- [Longview](/docs/products/tools/cloud-manager/guides/cloud-longview): This section gives you access to Linode’s Longview service where you can track metrics for CPU, memory, and network bandwidth and more.
+- [Longview](/docs/products/tools/cloud-manager/guides/cloud-longview): This section gives you access to Linode’s Longview service where you can track metrics for CPU, memory, network bandwidth and more.

 - [Marketplace](/docs/products/tools/cloud-manager/guides/cloud-marketplace): This section gives you access to the One-Click Application Marketplace where you can easily deploy and configure software for your Linodes.